 When the outcome from breast augmentation leaves you disappointed or there are aspects of your breasts that despite prior surgery you would like altered.

-Secondary breast augmentation may involve:
+Secondary or revision breast augmentation may involve:

 - General (complete anesthesia)